 Appeals

-If you receive an unfavorable ruling in district court and believe the court made a mistake, you may have grounds for appeal.
-Appeals are based on a review for errors of the official trial court record and the written arguments of the parties’ attorney.
+If you receive an unfavorable ruling in district court and believe the judge made a legal error, you may have the right to appeal.
+An appeal is not a new trial but a review of the existing trial court record, along with written legal arguments submitted by the parties’ attorneys.